Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

 \subsection{Preprocessing}

-We adopted a combined pipeline inspired by the works of \cite{isensee2021nnu}, \cite{dhariwal2021diffusion} to preprocess the unlabeled and labeled data separately.
-The preprocessing steps included (i) resampling; (ii) intensity normalization; (iii) splitting; and (iv) data augmentation.
+We adopted a combined pipeline following \cite{isensee2021nnu}, \cite{dhariwal2021diffusion} to process the unlabeled and labeled cases separately.
+The preprocessing steps included (i) resampling, (ii) intensity normalization, (iii) splitting, and (iv) data augmentation.

-(i) Following the approach of nnU-Net, we resampled all the images in the dataset to a specific target spacing using tri-linear interpolation for images and nearest-neighbor interpolation for labels.
-The target spacing is determined based on the dataset's characteristics and is essential for achieving optimal performance.
+(i) All images and labels are resampled to a specific target spacing, using tri-linear interpolation and nearest-neighbor interpolation, respectively.
+The target spacing is determined based on the distribution of a specific dataset.

-(ii) In the intensity normalization step, we computed the maximum, minimum, 0.5 percentile, and 99.5 percentile values of the voxel intensities for all cases in the unlabeled data, including the background class rather than only foreground classes like nnU-Net.
-The voxel intensities of all images were then clipped to the corresponding 0.5 and 99.5 percentiles and normalized using min-max normalization to the range [0,1].
-Subsequently, the intensities were further adjusted to the range [\textendash1,1] through linear transformation, which is consistent with the range in \cite{dhariwal2021diffusion}.
-We use the statistics in unlabeled data for labeled data and normalize the values to the range of [\textendash1,1].
+(ii) For intensity normalization, we compute the maximum, minimum, 0.5 percentile, and 99.5 percentile values of the voxel intensities across all unlabeled cases, including the background class rather than only foreground classes in nnU-Net.
+Voxel intensities of all images were then clipped to the corresponding 0.5 and 99.5 percentiles and normalized using the min-max normalization to the range [0,1].
+Subsequently, the intensities are further adjusted to the range [\textendash1,1] through a linear transformation, which is consistent with the range in \cite{dhariwal2021diffusion}.
+The labeled images are normalized by the same pipeline, with statistics derived from the unlabeled images.

-(iii) To facilitate training the generative models and segmentation networks in a 2D manner, we split the CT images into 2D slices along the transverse plane.
-This resulted in a total of 207,029 slices for generative tasks, while 3879 and 915 slices were allocated for training and testing of segmentation tasks.
+(iii) We split the CT images into 2D slices along the transverse plane, producing a total of 207,029 slices for generative tasks.
+For segmentation tasks, 3879 and 915 slices are used as training and test sets, respectively.

-(iv) We resized images and labels (if have) to the specified resolution of 256 $\times$ 256 using bi-linear interpolation for images and nearest-neighbor interpolation for labels.
-We included horizontal flipping as an additional augmentation technique for pre-training DDPMs in upstream.
-As for multi-organ segmentation tasks in downstream, no additional data augmentations were applied.
+(iv) We resize images and labels (if available) to a specified resolution of 256x256 using bi-linear interpolation for images and nearest-neighbor interpolation for labels.
+Horizontal flipping is applied for pre-training DDPMs.
+No additional augmentations are used for segmentation tasks.